chewepe/VHDLEncryptionProject/AES_VHDL/README.txt

 Operation steps:
 First reset the device by setting synchronous active-low reset signal reset_n to '0' for at least 1 clock cycle.
+Key length is selected using input key_length, setting to 00 for 128, 01 for 192 or 10 for 256 bit keys.

 Key expansion:
 1. Begin inputting 128-bit key by setting input key_valid to '1' and key_word_in to the most significant 32 bits of the key.